-3.1.4 Level B and C protection may be required in the event that elevated PID or OVA readings are encountered.
+3.1.4 Level B and C protection may be required in the event that elevated PID/OVA or phosgene/chloropicrin readings are encountered.
 If at any point in the investigation CWM is detected, work is to stop immediately and actions outlined in Section 5.0 will be taken immediately.
 For non-CWM constituents, the Level B and C protective ensembles used will consist of the following: